postfinance/kubenurse/README.md

 Every five seconds and on every access of `/alive`, the checks described below are run.
 Check results are cached for 3 seconds in order to prevent excessive network traffic.

-A little illustration of what communication occures, is here:
+A little illustration of what communication occurs, is here:

 ![Communication](doc/Communication.png "Communication")